cedana/cedana/docs/kata/kata.md

         sudo USE_DOCKER=true ./rootfs.sh ubuntu
         ```
     2. Add the CRIU source folder and the compiled cedana binary into the `kata-containers/tools/osbuilder/rootfs-builder/rootfs-ubuntu` directory.
-    3. Add the CRIU installation + cedana runner script (`build_start_daemon.sh`) into the `kata-containers/tools/osbuilder/rootfs-builder/rootfs-ubuntu/bin` directory.
+    3. Add the [CRIU installation + cedana daemon runner script](../../scripts/kata-utils/build_start_daemon.sh) into the `kata-containers/tools/osbuilder/rootfs-builder/rootfs-ubuntu/bin` directory.
 It is critical this script is placed in the bin, so that it is runnable from anywhere when we log into the guest.
 3. Create the VM image:

 ```bash